Contributory Parent Visa Application | Subclasses 173 and 143

 If the applicant has any outstanding debts to the Australian Government, they need to be repaid or a schedule of repayment must be negotiated prior to the visa grant.

-Permanent Parent Visa (subclass 143)
+Permanent Contributory Parent Visa Application (Subclass 143)

 The subclass 143 visa, allows parents of Australian citizens, Australian permanent residents or eligible New Zealand citizens live permanently in Australia.

 As this is a permanent resident visa it affords holders the right to live in Australian indefinitely, as well as unrestricted work and study rights.
 Permanent Residents have access to Medicare benefits and can apply for Australian Citizenship when eligible